There is a debate between Disney park enthusiasts. Which resort is best?

 We picked up a package of mango slices that come with a slice of lime and packet of Tajin.
 We enjoyed the combination of spicy, tart, and sweet flavors.

-We started with bruschetta to share, which came with two large pieces of bread toasted with olive oil and a generous layer of tomatoes and basil.
+We started with bruschetta to share.
+It came with two large pieces of bread toasted with olive oil and a generous layer of tomatoes and basil.

-The bruschetta usually comes with parmesan on top, and so we requested that it be omitted.
+The bruschetta usually comes with parmesan on top.
+So we requested that it be omitted.

 The pizza sauce and crust are vegan at Naples.
 So we ordered a Funghi pizza.
 Since we ordered it cheeseless, the server said that we could have two additional toppings for no charge.